ameligy/ameligy.github.io/index.md

 Engineer · Policy Professional · Private Pilot

-This site collects my writing, projects, and resources across public policy, aviation, and adventures.
+This site collects my writing, projects, resources across public policy, aviation, and adventures.

 ---

 ## About

 I trained as a chemical engineer and spent several years in Canada’s oil and gas sector before completing a Master of Public Policy at the University of Calgary.
-I now work in the Alberta public service on policy and planning.
+I now work in the Alberta Public Service on policy coordination and planning.

-Outside of work, I am a private pilot (working towards my commerical pilot license), an endurance runner, and an active member of the Alpine Club of Canada Edmonton Section.
+Outside of work, I am a private pilot (working towards my commerical pilot license), an endurance runner, and a board member of the Alpine Club of Canada Edmonton Section.

 ---

 ## Policy & Research

-- **Energy transition & electricity markets**
+**Energy transition & electricity markets**
   Notes and writing on Alberta’s electricity market, transmission planning, and renewable integration.

-- **UCalgary MPP Weekly Blogs**
+**UCalgary MPP Weekly Blogs**
   Documented my Master of Public Policy (1-yr) journey at UCalgary with weekly reflection blogs.
   → See the [Notebook](/notebook/) page.